$\mathcal{P}$, $\mathcal{T}$-violating axion-mediated interactions in RaOH molecule: Axion-mediated interaction of electrons and nuclei

-where $N_e$ is the number of electrons, $A$ - is the atomic weight of the nucleus (i.e. number of nucleons), $\mathbf{r}_i$ is the coordinate of the $i$-th electron, $\mathbf{R}_k$ is the coordinate of the $k$-th nucleon, $N_k=p,n$ is the type of the nucleon, $\rho_k$ is the nucleon density function normalized by $1$, $m_a$ is the axion mass.
+where $N_e$ is the number of electrons, $A$ - is the atomic weight of the nucleus (i.e. number of nucleons), $\mathbf{r}_i$ is the coordinate of the $i$-th electron, $\mathbf{R}_k$ is the coordinate of the $k$-th nucleon, $N_k=p,n$ is the type of nucleon, $\rho_k$ is the nucleon density function normalized by $1$, $m_a$ is the axion mass.
 The gamma matrices $\gamma_0^{(i)}$ and $\gamma_5^{(i)}$ are acting on the spinor of the $i$-th electron.

-A number of approximations can be employed in this operator.
-First, the typical molecular length scales correspond to the Compton length of masses in $\sim 1\,{\rm KeV}$ range.
-This is much larger than the astrophysically acceptable masses of the axion.
-Therefore, we can approximate the exponent in the numerator as $e^{-m_a|\mathbf{r_i}-\mathbf{R}_k|}\simeq 1$.
-Note that in the opposite limit of $m_a\gtrsim 10\,{\rm GeV}$ this interaction becomes an effective eN-SPS interaction \cite{prosnyak2024axion}.
+In the atomic units the speed of light is $c\simeq 137$.